greenplum-db/gpdb-archive/README.md

 * __gpcontrib/__

-  Much like the PostgreSQL contrib/ directory, this directory contains extensions such as gpfdist and gpmapreduce which are Greenplum-specific.
+  Much like the PostgreSQL contrib/ directory, this directory contains extensions such as gpfdist which are Greenplum-specific.

 * __doc/__